 What is it?

 You aren’t at the office.
 Your work PC is out of your reach, and you only have your laptop with you.
 Thanks to AnyDesk, you can remotely connect to your work PC and work on it as if you’re sitting in front of it.
 But imagine being able to print out a document on your work PC that you need, wherever you are in the world.
-It should be printed at the office instead of your local printer, right?

 That is what the AnyDesk Remote Printing feature is for.